WCSCourses/AMR_2026/course_modules_2026/Introduction_to_command_line/Commandline_exercises.md

 | 6b | 40.84% |

-# This is redundant (already in the table), ignore it.
+# This is redundant (already in the tables), ignore it.
 ## Linux file system and files manipulation
 1. `mkdir -p cp1_exercises/new`; then `touch file1.txt file2.txt file3.txt fileA.dat fileB.txt`; then `cp file* new/`.
 2. From within _cp1_exercises_, `mv new old` and from within the _old_ directory (just renamed as such) `mv file1.txt file4.txt`.